patrickjuchli/basic-ftp/README.md

 `get/set client.prepareTransfer`

 FTP creates a socket connection for each single data transfer.
 Data transfers include directory listings, file uploads and downloads.
 This property holds the function that prepares this connection.
-Currently, this library only offers Passive Mode over IPv4, but this extension point makes support for Active Mode or IPv6 possible.
+Currently, this library offers Passive Mode over IPv4 (PASV) and IPv6 (EPSV) but this extension point makes support for Active Mode possible.
 The signature of the function is `(ftp: FTPContext) => Promise<void>` and its job is to set `ftp.dataSocket`.
 The section below about extending functionality explains what `FTPContext` is.

 `get/set client.parseList`